Introduction to Software Testing

 Some tests find things that are broken.
 Some tests confirm requirements are fulfilled.
 And some tests make sure you’re producing the right product for your users.

 So, there are several types of tests you can use to make sure you’re producing a high-quality product.
-And most testing can be sorted into two key areas — functional and nonfunctional testing.
+And most types of testing can be sorted into two key areas — functional and nonfunctional testing.

 Functional testing verifies what the software does.
 This is important to ensuring you deliver the features you promise (without errors).